 Overview

-The European Medicines Agency has recommended the refusal of the marketing authorisation for Nezglyal, a medicine intended for the treatment of cerebral adrenoleukodystrophy.
 Cerebral adrenoleukodystrophy is a form of an inherited disease called adrenoleukodystrophy in which fatty substances known as 'very long chain fatty acids' build up in tissues around the body, mainly in the brain, spinal cord and adrenal glands (two glands situated above the kidneys).
 In cerebral adrenoleukodystrophy, a build-up of these substances in the brain causes inflammation and destruction of the protective sheath (myelin) that insulates and helps signalling by nerve cells.

-Nezglyal contains the active substance leriglitazone and was to be available as a suspension to be taken by mouth.
+Nezglyal was developed as a medicine to be used in male adults and children aged 2 years and older with brain lesions (areas of abnormal or damaged tissue), to delay progression of cerebral adrenoleukodystrophy.
+The medicine contains the active substance leriglitazone and was to be available as a suspension to be taken by mouth.

 The active substance in Nezglyal, leriglitazone, works by attaching to and activating receptors (targets) called 'PPAR gamma receptors', which are found inside cells, including nerve cells.
 PPAR gamma receptors play a role in regulating the function of mitochondria (energy-producing structures in cells), how cells respond to oxidative stress (damage caused by toxic oxygen-containing molecules known as free radicals) and inflammation.
-Leriglitazone is therefore expected to protect nerve cells from damage by reducing inflammation, improving the function of mitochondria and protecting against damage from free radicals.
+Leriglitazone was therefore expected to protect nerve cells from damage by reducing inflammation, improving the function of mitochondria and protecting against damage from free radicals.

-The company presented results from a main study involving 116 male adults with adrenoleukodystrophy who either took leriglitazone or placebo.
-The study looked at the change in the distance patients could walk in six minutes after 96 weeks of treatment.
+The company presented results from a completed main study involving 116 male adults with adrenoleukodystrophy who either took leriglitazone or placebo (a dummy treatment).

 If you are in a clinical trial or compassionate use programme and need more information about your treatment, speak with your clinical trial doctor.